 Oh, by the way, they’re highly fire resistant!

 Clay tiles are also a very attractive material.
 They come in all kinds of rich earthy tones, and they don’t discolor under the intense Florida sun like many other types of roofing materials.
 After all, Clay tiles are kiln-fired under extreme heat in the first place.
-They’re perfect for that blazing Florida sunshine.
+They’re perfect for that blazing Florida sunshine and our Palm Coast roofers love installing them!

 But clay tiles don’t come without their drawbacks.
 For one, they’re much heavier than some other roof types, so there may be some cost in reinforcing your roof to make sure it holds up.
 While the tiles themselves can be more expensive than other types of roofing, they’re still a really good value because of how long the roof will last.